 An active member of the Colorado Chapter of the Urban Land Institute, J.J. serves on the healthy places committee.
 He holds a master’s degree in urban and regional planning from the University of Colorado Denver and a bachelor’s degree in landscape architecture from the University of Arizona.

 Yvette Freeman assists P.U.M.A with downtown and business improvement district (BID) strategic planning efforts and healthy community initiatives.
 With more than 15 years of experience in BID management, she brings unique expertise to her work in organizational management and community and economic development initiatives.

 A frequent presenter at International Downtown Association conferences, Yvette also facilitates workshops focused on social justice issues, health and well-being.
 She holds a bachelor’s degree in human development and family studies and a certificate in women’s interdisciplinary studies from Colorado State University.

-Erin is a member of the Emerging Planning Professionals Committee of the American Planning Association—Colorado Chapter.
+Erin currently serves on the board of Downtown Colorado Inc., a nonprofit that works to revitalize local economies throughout the state.
 She holds a master’s degree in urban and regional planning from the University of Colorado Denver and a bachelor’s degree in economics from Boston College.

 Daniel Makela, Senior Associate